-No visit to the October Country Inn would be complete without a through tour of our grounds (check us out).
+No visit to the October Country Inn would be complete without a through tour, and hike of our grounds.
 The in-ground swimming pool is about a third of the way up the backyard hillside.
 The pool deck and deckhouse may be all the further you’ll get.
 Slouch in a deck-chair for a while.
 Soak in the quiet and gaze at the unbroken forested hillsides to the south.
 If you’re up for a little more adventure, just around the corner of the half-grown Eastern hemlock to the west, follow a mowed path uphill thorough the head high wild scrub and grasses.
 This path becomes quite steep in spots.
 Take any of the branches, they all come together at the top where you’ll find two chairs.
 Have a well-earned seat.

 About thirteen years ago, just before we took over the helm, Richard and Patrick, OCI’s former innkeepers, had a couple of sheep staked our and grazing the back hillside.
 The sheep were gone when we took over, but their effects could be seen for many years to come.
 The back hillside was devoid of vegetation as if mowed by a professional groundskeeper.
 At that time, you could easily see the two chairs planted on the forest’s edge at the top of our back hillside.
 The winding pathway up to the chairs was visible, although there wasn’t much of a change in vegetation to distinguish it from the surroundings.

 You can’t see those chairs today, although they’re still there.
 We are letting the hillside revert back to its natural state, and although it’s still a long way from being fully forested, the mowed pathway to the top is like a trench winding through head high scrub and wild grasses.
 We like it much better this way.
 There is now a habitat for wild flowers, wild birds and other animals where there wasn’t one before.
 Fox, and deer are frequent visitors, as well as the occasional black bear, and infrequent moose.